madelinezday/buttondown/Framer Integration Guide.md

 ![Alt Text](https://github.com/madelinezday/buttondown/blob/main/SubscriptionFormwithTags.gif?raw=true)

-Success!
-Now you can add as many tags as your heart desires.
+Feel free to add as many tags as your heart desires.
 If you’re interested in learning more about tags, check out our doc on “[Building your subscriber base](https://docs.buttondown.email/getting-started/building-your-subscriber-base).”

 ### Customize your form